Examples

 pycopm -i DROGON_HIST.DATA -c 1,1,3 -p 1 -q 1 -l C1

-pycopm -i DROGON_HIST_PYCOPM.DATA -c 1,3,1 -p 1 -q 1 -j 2.5 -l C2
+pycopm -i DROGON_HIST_PYCOPM.DATA -c 1,3,1 -p 1 -q 1 -j 2.5 -l C2 -m all

 Here, we first coarse in the z direction, which reduces the number of cells from 31 to 11, and after we coarse in the y direction.
 After trial and error, the jump (-j) is set to 2.5 to avoid generated connections across the faults.
 For geological models with a lot of inactive cells and faults, this divide and conquer apporach is recommended, i.e., coarsening first in the z direction and after coarsening in the x and y directions.
 Also, we add labels (-l) C1 and C2 to differentiate between the coarse include files.
-In addition, we use the flags -p 1 -q 1 to add the remove pore volume to the closest coarser cells and to redistribute the pore volume in the locations with gas and oil, this results in the coarse model having the same total pore volume, field gas in place, and practically same oil and water in place as the input model.
+In addition, we use the flags -p 1 -q 1 to add the remove pore volume to the closest coarser cells and to redistribute the pore volume in the locations with gas and oil, this results in the coarsened model having the same total pore volume, field gas in place, and practically same oil and water in place as the input model.

 Note